benduong2001/ArcGIS_Project_San_Francisco_Steepness/README.md

-# Steepness in San Francisco:
+# Steepness in San Francisco: Wheelchair Acccessible?
 This project was done for USP4 at UCSD, using the GIS (Geographic Information Systems) software ArcGIS.

 # Summary